TheoreticalEcology/s-jSDM/sjSDM/inst/python/README.md

 ```

 * For species intercept, use 'bias=True' in 'Layer_dense(...)'.
-* We recommend to set df = number of species / 2.
+* We recommend to set 'df = number of species / 2.'